sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 There are different places to look at for examples:
  * sage.categories.examples.languages: two examples of languages.
 PalindromicLanguages (the language of palindromes) and UniformMonoid (the submonoid of the free monoid on {a,b} that contains as many a as b).
- * sage.categories.examples.factorial_languages: ??? (need an example)
+ * sage.categories.examples.factorial_languages: ??? (need an example, Thierry is on)
  * sage.monoids.free_monoid: implementation of the free monoid.
  * sage.combinat.languages.*: where most implementation of languages should go.

-For tilings, there is not yet examples.
+For shifts and tilings, there is (up to now) almost nothing:
+ * sage.dynamics.symbolic.full_shift: the full shift

 == Structure ==